Kaixin001: Advertising Campaign

-Kaixin001 focused on advertisements planted deep into its products.
-Some cases made a great success that a lot users didn’t even know it was an ad.
-In 2009 and 2010, players of Kaixin001's Happy Garden can plant seeds and squeeze juice for Lohas, a soft drink made by COFCO, China's biggest food manufacturer; they can also enter a lottery to win Lohas.
-And players of Happy Restaurant can earn virtual currency by hanging ads for companies on the walls of their virtual eateries.
+Kaixin001 focused on advertisements planted into its products.
+Some of these cases made a such a success that many users were unaware it was even an advertisement.
+For example, in 2009 and 2010, players of Kaixin001's Happy Garden could plant seeds and squeeze juice for Lohas, a soft drink made by COFCO, China's biggest food manufacturer; the game also gave players the option to enter a lottery to win Lohas.
+Another example was that players of Happy Restaurant could earn virtual currency by hanging ads for companies on the walls of their virtual eateries.
 After meals, they can also hand out sticks of Wrigley's gum.

 Mobile Games

-After the Chinese internet titan Tencent invested Kaixin001 in 2011, Kaixin001 began to develop mobile games.
-By July 2014, Kaixin001 released 18 mobile games, the most successful one named Clash of Three Kingdoms, a simulation mobile game.
-It also did some international business, with its revenue from Korea and Taiwan at more than 6 million USD per month.
+After the Chinese internet company Tencent invested in Kaixin001 in 2011, Kaixin001 began to develop its own mobile games.
+By July 2014, Kaixin001 released 18 mobile games, the most successful one was named Clash of Three Kingdoms, a simulation mobile game.
+It also conducted international business, with its revenue from Korea and Taiwan at more than US$6 million per month.